HL7/smart-app-launch/fsh/ig-data/input/pages/scopes-and-launch-context.md

 Requested Scope | Meaning
 ---------|-------------------
 `launch/patient` | Need patient context at launch time (FHIR Patient resource).
-The EHR SHALL be capable of providing  patient context, and SHOULD do so if `launch/patient` is requested together with `patient/` data scopes (e.g., `patient/*.*`).
 `launch/encounter` | Need encounter context at launch time (FHIR Encounter resource).
 (Others)| This list can be extended by any SMART EHR if additional context is required.

-If an application requests a clinical scope which is restricted to a single patient (e.g. `patient/*.read`), and the authorization results in the EHR granting that scope, the EHR SHALL establish a patient in context.
+Note on `launch/patient`: If an application requests a clinical scope which is restricted to a single patient (e.g. `patient/*.read`), and the authorization results in the EHR granting that scope, the EHR SHALL establish a patient in context.
 The EHR MAY refuse authorization requests including `patient/` that do not also include a valid `launch/patient` scope, or it MAY infer the `launch/patient` scope.

 ### Launch context arrives with your `access_token`